exectails/aura-bundle/README.md

 Aura Bundle is a combination of software and file replacements for [Aura](https://github.com/aura-project/aura), giving it the ability to run without additional setups (aside from compiling).
-It includes a portable MySQL server (MariaDB), a database management software (HeidiSQL), and soon a web server.
+It includes a portable MySQL server (MariaDB) and a database management software (HeidiSQL).

 Usage
 ---------
 Download Aura, compile it, drop in Bundle, done!

 Aura can be started as usual, with the start-server.bat.
-Unlike before, the database server will start first, followed by Login and Channel.
+Unlike before, the database server will start first, followed by Login, Channel, and Web.

 Notes
 ---------